nkh/P5-App-Asciio/documentation/mdbook_asciio/src/README.md

                                   | Moscow |
                                   '--------'

+Asciio allows you to draw ASCII diagrams in a GUI or TUI.
+The diagrams can be saved as ASCII text or in a format that allows you to modify them later.

+Diagrams consist of boxes and text elements connected by arrows.
+Boxes stay connected when you move them around.

+Both GUI and TUI have vim-like bindings, the GUI has a few extra bindings that are usually found in GUI applications; bindings can be modified.

+ASCII format is easy and universal, many tools exist to manipulate it and even transform it to other formats.

+I've used it a lot to draw trees and graphs when my hand drawn pictures were good enough for presentations.
+Having the possibility to copy and modify the graphs/diagrams makes it possible to present changes in an attractive way.

 ## History

 Asciio is born in Oslo ... as a dare; someone coined a cool name and it's been under development for 20 years.
-It proved to very useful for embeding graphs in code, documentation, requirements, ...
+It proved to very useful for embedding graphs in code, documentation, requirements, ...

-I've used it a lot to draw trees and graphs when I didn't draw them by hand.

-ASCII is easy and universal.

 ```
                           .------.